-- ✓ Research companies (Google, company website, Hoovers.com, IBISWorld) ahead of time so you know which ones you are most interested in. - ✓ Create a game plan of which companies you want to see.
-Handshake lists all the companies in advance that are coming to Career Day. - ✓ Write each company on an index card and jot down a few details about the company, as well as how you believe you can contribute to each organization.
+- ✓ Register for the fair in Handshake, and review the companies who will be there, and their jobs. - ✓ Research companies (Google, company website, Hoovers.com, IBISWorld) ahead of time so you know which ones you are most interested in. - ✓ Create a game plan of which companies you want to see.
+Handshake lists all the companies in advance that are coming to the career fair, AND the positions they are hiring for. - ✓ Write each company on an index card and jot down a few details about the company, as well as how you believe you can contribute to each organization.
 (This is part of your own research and preparation, and should not be used in front of a recruiter). - ✓ Make your priority list of companies to talk to.
 (At the fair, do not start with priority company #1.
-Practice with other companies first). - ✓ Practice your "elevator pitch," including reasons why you are interested in XX company. - ✓ Finalize your resume, and get it checked out at SBS Resumania! - ✓ Print out 20 copies of your resume on high quality resume paper and keep them neat in a folder or padfolio.
-You will most likely not get to 20 companies, but better to be prepared. - ✓ Plan your professional business outfit. - ✓ Prepare specific, individual questions you want to ask each company.
-Examples include: - What positions are you looking for right now? - What do you like best about working at XX company? - Can you tell me more about YY project you are working on, which I read about in the Boston Globe? - ✓ Prepare comments/information that you want to get across to each recruiter.
+Practice with other companies first). - ✓ Practice your "elevator pitch," including reasons why you are interested in XX company. - ✓ Finalize your resume, and get it checked out by a career advisor or come to SBS Resumania! - ✓ Print out 20 copies of your resume and keep them neat in a folder or padfolio.
+You will most likely not get to 20 companies, but better to be prepared. - ✓ Plan your professional business outfit.
+Dress to impress for the workplace (not the night club!). - ✓ Prepare specific, individual questions you want to ask each company.
+Examples include: - What skills are most important in the xxx position? (which you have found in Handshake) - I really enjoy xxx (data analytics, market research, etc...).
+What roles would be the best fit for me at your company? - Can you tell me more about YY project you are working on, which I read about in the Boston Globe? - ✓ Prepare comments/information that you want to get across to each recruiter.
 Examples could include: - Telling XX company the 2-3 most important things these recruiters should know about you - Why you like XX company and why you are interested in working there